» Pet Travel Tips

 - Grooming tools - including a comb and/or brush, nail

 clippers, pet shampoo, and anything else your pet may need.

-Do not groom your pet inside
+Do not groom your pet inside your accommodation.

 - Extra towels - for wiping those muddy paws and wet or